everton-o/az500/demo_00_azure_firewall/arm/README.md

-# Hub and Spoke Topology Sandbox
+# Virtual Networks - Hub and Spoke Topology

 This template creates a basic hub-and-spoke topology setup.
 It creates a Hub VNet with subnets DMZ, Management, Shared and Gateway (optionally), with two Spoke VNets, development and production, containing a workload subnet each.
 It also deploys a Windows Jump-Host on the Management subnet of the HUB, and establishes VNet peerings between the Hub and the two spokes.